Stephanie’s Stage 3 PMBCL Non-Hodgkin’s Lymphoma Story

 She then felt down around my upper chest.
 Her entire expression changed.
 She said, ‘Hmm, this is a red flag.’

 I felt everything in that room shift.
 She assured me it was still probably nothing but essentially said it was either mono or something more serious.

-She ordered blood tests that early evening because that center has a lab for that, but then instructed me to get a chest x-ray and ultrasound of the neck.
+She ordered blood tests that early evening because that center has a lab for that, but then she instructed me to get a chest X-ray and ultrasound of the neck.

 I’ll never forget her words.